 MANAGEMENT DISCUSSION AND ANALYSIS

-SHRI SHAKTI LPG LTD (SSLPG) has been engaged in the business of LPG marketing.
+SHRI SHAKTI LPG LTD ( SSLPG) has been engaged in business of LPG marketing.
 Themanagement discussion and analysis given below discusses the key issues concerning the LPGindustry in general and SSLPG in particular followed by the recent developments whereinthe company decided to diversify into power and infrastructure under the new identity ofSHRI MATRE POWER AND INFRASTRUCTURE LTD (SMPIL).

 INDUSTRY STRUCTURE AND DEVELOPMENTS :